FIBROIDS

 -

-Uterine fibroid embolization (UFE): performed by interventional radiology, a catheter is used to deliver small particles that block the blood supply to the fibroid causing the fibroid to die.
+Uterine fibroid embolization (UFE), performed by interventional radiology, involves the use of a catheter to deliver small particles that block the blood supply to the fibroid, causing the fibroid to die.

 -